Timothy Woods

 Custom Box - This is a great way for you to try cooking your favorite types of meat that you and your family can share at home.
 You can get and make anything from a list that includes salmon, chicken, sweet Italian sausage made of pork, various types of beef ribs, roast, and ground beef.

-Steak Lover’s Share - This is a great box for people who really love to eat meat.
+Steak Lover’s Share - This is a great box for people who love to eat meat.
 You can try cooking four different cuts in each package, like flat iron steaks, short ribs, ribeye, sirloin steaks, hot dogs, and New York strip steaks.
 And yes, they have bone-in Ribeye steak and filet mignon steak, too.

 Japanese Wagyu Box - If you want more ground beef, we recommend this as a better and sure option.